billthefarmer/diary/README.md

 See [Markdown](https://daringfireball.net/projects/markdown) for
 markdown syntax.

+## Search
+You may search diary entries, the search will update as text is entered into the search field.
+Use the keyboard search button for find next.

 ## Text
 You may receive text clips from another app.
 A date picker will pop